ahmedelzubair/LendoRESTWithOAuth/README.md

 By default, the authorization header is set to Bearer token in the header of the parent folder of the collection, so you need to change it with your own.

-I have build this API by using access token and refresh token strategy to give users the best users experience.
+For best users experience.
+I can build this API by saving access token and refresh to seperated db table.
 So when there access tokens expire they can use the refresh token to get a new access token without having to log in again.